 Exercise does not necessarily have to include repeatedly putting one foot in front of the other.
 The American Heart Association recommends that in order to maintain good health adults need a minimum of “150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity.”

-While 10,000 steps a day is a commonly accepted target many people strive for, hitting that number doesn’t actually guarantee you’ve taken on a meaningful cardiovascular load.
+While 10,000 steps a day is a commonly accepted target many people strive for, hitting that number doesn’t actually guarantee you’ve taken on a meaningful cardiovascular load, or challenged your body.
 For instance, it’s possible to go for a 5-mile walk and keep your heart rate relatively low the entire time, without it even rising too far above your resting heart rate.
 In fact, there have been countless walk activities logged by WHOOP members in our app that show no significant elevation in heart rate.

-Our focus is to quantify your cardiovascular exertion throughout the day, and how that can potentially affect your body’s recovery the next day.
-A major part of this is having an elevated heart rate and using that HR data to determine your strain (for the whole day and for specific activities), which we measure on a 0-21 scale.
+Our focus is to quantify your exertion throughout the day, and how that can potentially affect your body’s recovery the next day.
+A major component of this exertion is understanding when your heart rate is elevated.
+That cardiovascular load helps us determine your strain (for the whole day and for specific activities), which we measure on a 0-21 scale.

 Learn More: Podcast No. 26: Understanding Strain

-In addition to physical exertion outside of steps, our strain metric also accounts for any other factors that may increase your HR (in turn making your heart work harder), like stress.
-The common stresses of our daily lives take their toll on our bodies as well.
+In addition to physical exertion outside of steps, our strain metric also accounts for any other factors that may increase your HR (in turn making your heart work harder), like stress, and less cardiovascular activities, like strength trainer, where WHOOP measures muscular load, or the amount of stress put on muscles, bones, joints, and tissues.
+This allows us to show you comprehensively the impact you put on your body.

 Some days you are more capable of taking on strain than others.
 On days when your WHOOP recovery (how prepared your body is to perform, from 0-100%) is low, you will accumulate strain at a faster rate and regular activities can cause more strain than normal.
 This enables you to adjust your workouts to fall in line with what your body is ready to handle.